We can all agree that social media marketing is not for the faint-hearted.

 - Pricing considerations

-While them becoming more digital makes your life somewhat easier, it also means you need to perfect the overall user experience.
+While becoming more digital makes your life somewhat easier, it also means you need to perfect the overall user experience.
 And ensure you're considerate of the current climate.

 7. Digital trust is crumbling and reshaping LinkedIn